How Elon Musk’s New “Ad Astra” School Compares to Kepler Academy

-Both Kepler and Ad Astra recognized flaws in the education system and formulated new ways to enrich children’s lives.
-There are explorative opportunities offered for children to discover not only their passions, but also develop a well-rounded set of skills they’ll use in the real world.
+4. Both Kepler and Ad Astra recognized flaws in the education system and formulated new ways to enrich children’s lives.
+There are explorative opportunities offered for children to discover not only their passions but also develop a well-rounded set of skills they’ll use in the real world.

 Kepler Academy’s Differences:

-Our chilcare program not reserved for a select group of students.
+- Our childcare program not reserved for a select group of students.
 On top of accessibility and affordability, we invite children from all backgrounds and organizations into our care.
 That is the foundation of our program.

-Most obviously, Kepler Academy is not a grade school; we are an educational daycare provider that prepares children with the fundamental skills they will need for their later school years.
-Not just technical skills, but social skills, language, literacy, self care are more.
-We created our cirriculum with that goal in mind.
+- Most obviously, Kepler Academy is not a grade school; we are an educational daycare provider that prepares children with the fundamental skills they will need for their later school years.
+Not just technical skills, but social skills, language, literacy, self-care are more.
+We created our curriculum with that goal in mind.